Axel De Mendoza

 Step 4: Create the Azure DevOps Pipeline

-Now we connect everything into an Azure DevOps pipeline that will:
+Now we connect everything into an Azure DevOps pipeline that orchestrates the full test workflow:

 • Azure Repos Git